 Below are the demonstrations of this kata by Hirokazu Kanazawa sensei and Masatoshi Nakayama sensei.

 Heian Godan means “peaceful mind fifth level”.
 This is the fifth and last in the 5 Heian katas for the purple belt, 5th Kyu grading.

 This kata is performed with several bodyweight shifts, where punches are executed from kokutsu dachi.
 This kata is the first that introduces a jump, kage tzuki (hook punch), ura tzuki (half punch used at close range), and a difficult combination of blocking and striking techniques at the last four moves.

-Here are performances of this kata by Master Nakayama Masatoshi and one of Maso Kagawa’s senior students.
+Here are performances of this kata by Nakayama Masatoshi Sensei and Kanazawa Sensei.